jeromefroe/dotfiles/install.md

 ssh-add ~/.ssh/personal

 # Update the URL of the dotfiles repo so we can use our SSH key to authenticate to Github.
+# This should actually be unnecessary because it's taken care of when we update the git
+# configuration.
-cd ~/dev/dotfiles/
+# cd ~/dev/dotfiles/
-git remote set-url origin git@github.com:jeromefroe/dotfiles.git
+# git remote set-url origin git@github.com:jeromefroe/dotfiles.git

 # Steps to install my GPG key.
 cd ~